UN Libya envoy 'optimistic' on ceasefire prospects - RFI

 "I'm quite optimistic... there is an air of seriousness and commitment," she said on the prospect of a ceasefire.

+Rival power centres and a myriad of militias are vying for control, human rights violations have been rampant, and traffickers are using the chaos to smuggle desperate migrants on dangerous sea journeys to Europe.

-The two main factions are based around the internationally-recognised Government of National Accord in Tripoli and a parliament in the eastern city of Tobruk, which backs Khalifa Haftar.
+The capital Tripoli in the west is held by the internationally-recognised Government of National Accord (GNA), while a parliament based in the eastern city of Tobruk is backed by forces led by military commander Khalifa Haftar.

-The eastern military commander launched an offensive on Tripoli in April 2019.
+His forces, supported by Russia, the UAE and Egypt, launched an offensive on Tripoli in April 2019 but were pushed back early this year as pro-GNA forces received crucial support from Turkey.

+Fighting has since stalled around the central coastal city of Sirte, Kadhafi's hometown, which Williams said "has been subjected to violence and chaos over the last nine years".

+Afriqiyah Airways said on Facebook that it planned to operate its first regular Tripoli-Benghazi passenger flight on Friday and was studying re-opening air links with the country's south.

-And she said the two sides "agreed to the opening of the land routes that connect all the regions and cities of Libya", including the coastal road from Misrata to Sirte.
+The two sides also agreed to open all the country's main highways including the key coastal road from Misrata to Sirte.

+Williams said they would also work to boost oil output, delegating eastern and western commanders of the Petroleum Facilities Guards to work with the National Oil Corporation to restructure the PFG and ensure the continued flow of oil.

+Libya's oil production, a vital source of income, has been repeatedly halted as various groups seized and blockaded key installations and export terminals.

+The Guards, under the control of Libya's defence ministry before the revolution, have since morphed into armed groups with shifting allegiances.

+Williams said the sides in Geneva had showed "real determination" to preserve Libya's unity and sovereignty despite "flagrant foreign intervention and blatant violations" of a UN arms embargo.

-They further agreed to support efforts towards the exchange of detainees, and on the need to end the use of inflammatory rhetoric.
+The delegations also agreed to support efforts towards the exchange of detainees, and on the need to end the use of inflammatory rhetoric and "hate speech", especially on social media, she said.

-Williams said there was a "real determination to preserve the country's unity and sovereignty".

 She urged the two parties "to solve all outstanding issues and forge a lasting ceasefire agreement.